mpvnet-player/mpv.net/README.md

 ### Architecture

-mpv.net is mostly written in C# 7.0 and runs on the .NET framework 4.7 or higher.
+mpv.net is written in C# 7.0 and runs on the .NET framework 4.7 or higher.
-Few parts are written in VB.NET and Python.

 The Add-on implementation is based on the Managed Extensibility Framework, the entire application code is accessible for add-ons and Python scripts.